puppetlabs/puppet-lint/README.md

 ## Thank you

-Many thanks to the following people for contributing to puppet-lint
+Many thanks to the following people for contributing to puppetlabs-lint

 * James Turnbull (@kartar)
 * Jan Vansteenkiste (@vStone)